 * Never move a burning pan.
 You can be badly burned or spread the fire.

 * Never throw water or use a fire extinguisher on a grease fire.
-Water will only spread the
+Water will only spread the fire and the force of the extinguisher can splash flaming grease out of the pan.

 * Wear short or tight-fitting sleeves when cooking.
 Loose fitting clothing can easily catch fire.